 • Tell students they are going to read an interview with a coauthor of the new fiction book The Startup Club.
-It's about two best friends who start a business together.
+It's a story about two best friends who start a business together.
 Read aloud our kid reviewers' opinions of the book in the introduction to the Q&A. Ask: What challenges might kids face when starting their own business?
-Why is it important for anyone starting a business to be prepared for possible challenges?
+Why is it important for anyone starting a business to anticipate potential challenges?